Stockport RUFC: History

 Stockport RUFC was founded in 1923 as Davenport R.U.F.C, the name changing in 1992.
 The club has made its way up the rugby pyramid in recent seasons, having been as low as the old North West 3 league at one point in the mid-1990s.

-In 2006 the club won the Powergen Intermediate Cup, 11-6 versus Morley, where Nick Wroe was awarded man of the match after a dazzling display at Twickenham.
+In 2006 the club won the Powergen Intermediate Cup, 11–6 versus Morley, where Mike Raven was awarded man of the match after a dazzling display at Twickenham.
 During that successful season the club finished 1st in the North 2 West League gaining promotion to National 3 North.

 In 2011, Stockport were crowned champions of National 3 North gaining promotion to National 2 North.
 Six players were also selected to play for Cheshire RFU at the end of the season; Captain David Marwick, Vice Captain Andy Fuller, Tom Cruse, Jan Erik Anderson, Paul Ralph and Jamie Anthony.

 During June 2012 Stockport R.U.F.C hosted the first annual Stockport 7s where they will recreate the success of the Glengarth Sevens which ran at the club for 21 years with the first being in 1967.